Jpedrdo/Pokedex/README.md

-<h1 align="center">Pokedex</h1>
+<h1 align="center">Pokédex</h1>

 <img src="src/imgs/fullPage.png">

-<h3 align="center">A list of the 151 classic pokemons.
+<h3 align="center">A list of the 151 classic Pokémons.
-Clicking on one of them you will be able to check his stats and abilities in a Pokedex display.
+Clicking on one of them you will be able to check his stats and abilities in a Pokédex display.
-There's also a input on appbar, to filter the Pokemons as typed.
+There's also a input on appbar, to filter the Pokémons as typed.
 </h3>

 <img src="src/imgs/pokedexDialog.png">

 ## ⚙️ Technologies

 - [ ] Javascript
 - [ ] React Js
 - [ ] Mui Ui
+- [ ] PokéApi

 # Getting Started with Create React App